rediacc/docs/docs/console/system.md

 - Emergency lockdown
 - Compliance requirements

-**Recovery:**
-- Use "Unblock User Requests" to restore access
-- Users must re-authenticate
-- Sessions are not restored

 ### 2. Export All Vaults

-Complete system backup:
+**Description**: Download all company vault configurations including teams, regions, bridges, machines, repositories, storage, and schedules.
+This export contains sensitive credential information and should be handled securely.

+**Action:**
+- 📥 **Export All Vaults**: Download complete system configuration

 **Includes:**
-- All team vaults
+- All team vaults and credentials
 - Region configurations
-- Bridge settings
+- Bridge settings and tokens
-- Machine credentials
+- Machine SSH credentials
-- Repository access
+- Repository access keys
 - Storage configurations
 - Schedule definitions

-**Security Warning:**
+**⚠️ Security Warning:**
-- Contains sensitive credentials
+- Contains unencrypted sensitive credentials
-- Should be encrypted
+- Should be immediately encrypted after download
-- Store securely
+- Store in secure location only
-- Limit access
+- Limit access to authorized personnel

 ### 3. Encryption Password Settings

-Master encryption configuration:

-**Features:**
+**Description**: Configure the client-side encryption password that protects all sensitive vault data in your organization.
+This password is shared among all users and is never accessible to Rediacc for enhanced security.

+**Action:**
-- Set organization-wide encryption password
+- 🔑 **Encryption Settings**: Configure master encryption password

+**Process Effects:**
-- Re-encrypt all vaults
+- Re-encrypt all vaults with the new password
-- Force user re-authentication
+- Sign out all users (except you)
+- Require all users to sign in again after completion

+**⚠️ Critical Warning:**
-- Cannot be recovered if lost
+**Store the new password in a secure location - it cannot be recovered if lost.**

-**Process:**
+**Implementation Steps:**
+1. Click Encryption Settings
-1. Enter new encryption password
+2. Enter new master password
+3. Confirm password change
-2. System re-encrypts all vaults
+4. System re-encrypts all vaults
-3. All users logged out (except current)
+5. All other users are logged out
-4. Users must re-login with new password

-**Critical Notes:**
-- Store password securely
+6. Share new password securely with users

-- Cannot be recovered
-- Affects all users immediately
+**Important Considerations:**
-- Plan communication strategy
+- Plan communication strategy before changing
+- Ensure all users are notified
+- Have secure password distribution method
+- Consider timing to minimize disruption

 ## Best Practices